 So now Beth, with her trusty companion Jessie the collie/golden retriever cross by her side, is pounding the fells of the Lake District finding you the best walks while Paul, with Jessie's brother Jack for company, stays at home and looks after the web site.

-If you want to get in touch with us do drop us an email or you can phone us on (01768) 800201.
+If you want to get in touch with us, either by email or phone, you can find our contact details here.

 Our Banner Photo

 The photograph which we used for our banner the summit of Fleetwith Pike with the summit cairn and Jessie in the foreground and Buttermere in the background.
 You can find the un-cropped version on step 5 of our walk Haystacks and Fleetwith Pike.

 Financing the Site

 By selling Adobe/PDF versions of our walks along with the GPX route files.
 You can find more about this here on our blog.

 Some people, especially users of our GPX mapping application, support us via monthly or annual donations.